rubiefawn/remedy/shimmer.md

 #### Mastery

 Sometimes a character has expert command over a certain skill or weapon.
 This is represented by expertise; an upgrade from aptitude.
-Ability rolls with expertise are **2d20⯅**.
+Ability rolls with expertise are **2d20 🔼**.
 On character sheets, mastery is denoted by **⭐** next to the applicable item.

 Not all mastery is applicable to rolls.
 Here are the most common exceptions:

-- **Armor:** mastery with light, medium, or heavy armor allows the disregard of any prerequesites, such as a minimum Strength score, etc.
+- **Armor:** mastery with light, medium, or heavy armor allows the disregard of any prerequisites, such as a minimum Strength score, etc.

 - **Language:** mastery is not applicable to languages.

 ### Triumph & Disaster

-`TODO: explain natural 1s and 20s.
-If both get a crit success or fail they cancel out`
+When making an ability roll, the d20 may produce a 1 or a 20.
+These fairly rare rolls trigger triumph and disaster, reflecting the extremes of both good and bad luck.

+In a contest, if both parties get triumph or disaster, they cancel out and are ignored.
+If one party gets triumph and another gets disaster, both apply.

+#### Disaster

+If the natural (or unmodified) result of the roll is 1, this triggers disaster.
+Regardless of what the result would normally be, the ability roll fails.
+The Storyteller should also impose additional negative effects as part of disaster.

+#### Triumph

+If the natural result of the roll is 20, this triggers triumph.
+Regardless of what the result would normally be, the ability roll succeeds.
+The Storyteller should also impose additional positive effects as part of triumph.
+Triumph on an attack roll causes a critical hit.

+Triumph guarantees success.
+The Storyteller should be cautious and disallow ability rolls for impossible tasks, such as lifting a castle or lying to a god.

 ### Dominance & Threat

-Sometimes, circumstances alter the likelyhood of success, such attempting to enter a guarded castle while having a good reputation or trying to barter prices with a merchant whom you just offended.
-Dominance adds a bonus d6 to a roll, relfecting a positive circumstance, while threat is the opposite: a penalty d6 that is subtracted from a roll.
+Sometimes, circumstances alter the likelihood of success, such attempting to enter a guarded castle while having a good reputation or trying to barter prices with a merchant whom you just offended.
+Dominance adds a bonus d6 to a roll, reflecting a positive circumstance, while threat is the opposite: a penalty d6 that is subtracted from a roll.
 If you have both dominance and threat, they cancel out—however, both dominance and threat stack.
 Trying to hit a target while being blind, drunk, and set on fire, but having a magic target-seeking arrow might warrant three threats and one dominance, ultimately resulting in just two threats applied to the roll.

 ## Ability Scores & Skills
 Skills are divided into two categories: active skills and reactive skills.
 Active skills, such as Craft Item and Treat Wound, are employed when "actively" attempting a task, where reactive skills, such as Evade and Judge, are used to "react" to the actions of others through contests.
 All skills fall under one of the six ability scores: Strength, Agility, Vitality, Erudition, Intuition, and Presence.
 All skills are listed below, according to their ability score and whether they are active or reactive.